 Ponta do Ouro

-- Until recently, Ponta could only be reached by 4×4, but a new sealed road now runs to Maputo and South Africa.
-It remains to be seen what impact this will have on the town, but if exclusive solitude is what you’re after then there are some superb, quieter lodges just a short way up the coast.
+- Until recently, Ponta could only be reached by 4×4, but a newly sealed road now runs to Maputo and South Africa.
+It remains to be seen what impact this will have on the town, but if complete solitude is what you’re after, then there are some superb, quieter lodges just a short way up the coast.